captn3m0/is-it-modi/README.md

-# Detecting-Modi-and-Kejriwal
+# is-it-modi

-Python script to identify if Modi or Kejriwal is present in the image
+Python script to identify if Modi in an image.

---Data has been collected from Google Images using a web extension which basically scraps all images from any particular tab.

---I have tried to clean the data by only training the faces instead of the whole image which indeed increases its speed and accuracy.

---A simple CNN algorithm has been used to detect the face .
+## Credits

+- Forked from https://github.com/lirus7/Detecting-Modi-and-Kejriwal with some minor changes.